100 Notable alumni of

 Biography

-Jerome Bonaparte Robertson was a medical doctor, fighter in conflics with Native Americans, Texas politician, and a general in the Confederate States Army during the American Civil War.
+Jerome Bonaparte Robertson was a doctor, soldier, and politician who served as a general in the Confederate States Army during the American Civil War.
 He was noted for his service in the famed Texas Brigade in the Army of Northern Virginia.

 Born in